This post contains affiliate links. Please see our disclosure policy.

 One of the biggest complaints people have regarding working out is lack of time.
 Cardio, weights, stretching…how do I fit it all in?

-One solution is to incorporate simple, powerful moves like the Mountain Climber into a strength training session and kill two birds with one stone.
+One solution is to incorporate simple, powerful moves like the mountain climber into a strength training session and kill two birds with one stone.

 Try this.
 Simply add a few mountain climbers exercises between your strength training moves at the gym.
 This will keep your heart rate up between weight lifting and by the end, you’ll have done a cardio and strength workout in one.